" "

 If you’re already on the NBN, you might be surprised to know that a faster speed tier may not be all that much more expensive – or that your current plan may not be delivering the speeds you expected.

-The NBN is Australia’s best hope for reliable, wide-reaching and ‘fast’ internet, but until it’s rolled out across the country, it can pay to make the best of what you currently have and shop around for a better deal.
+The NBN is typically offers the fastest internet in Australia and is the best hope for reliable, wide-reaching and ‘fast’ internet.
+But unless you have the right connection type or can upgrade your fibre connection, it can pay to make the best of what you currently have and shop around for a better deal.

 Compare NBN Providers